Diagonale: Directors Sebastian Höglinger and Peter Schernhuber (2016–2023)

 In 2018, the Diagonale took place from March 13 to 18, with the opening film being Murer – Anatomy of a Trial by Christian Frosch.

 The 2019 Diagonale, from March 19 to 24, opened with Der Boden unter den Füßen by Marie Kreutzer.

 In 2020, the Diagonale, originally scheduled for March 24 to 29, was cancelled due to the COVID-19 pandemic.
 The award winners were announced on June 30, 2020.
 Films from the program of the cancelled Festival of Austrian Film were presented in spring, summer, and fall as part of the series "Diagonale'20 – 'Die Unvollendete' on Tour" at various stations across Austria and on the web.

 In April 2020, the contracts of Sebastian Höglinger and Peter Schernhuber as festival directors were extended until 2022.
 The dual leadership will thus preside over the Festival of Austrian Film up to and including Diagonale'22.
 The position of artistic director will be advertised in summer 2021.

 The 2021 edition, originally scheduled for March 16 to 21, was to open with the feature film Fuchs im Bau by Arman T. Riahi.
 Due to the COVID-19 pandemic, the edition was postponed to June 8 to 13, 2021.

+The 25th edition of the festival took place from 5 to 10 April 2022.
+The opening film was Kurdwin Ayub's Sonne.
+The Spotlight on / Zur Person section was dedicated to the work of the directing duo Tizza Covi and Rainer Frimmel.
+In 2022, the festival directorship was advertised again, and Höglinger and Schernhuber announced that they would conclude their tenure with the 2023 edition.
+The 2023 festival, held from 21 to 26 March, was their final edition after eight years in charge.

+Directors Dominik Kamalzadeh and Claudia Slanar (since 2024)

+Beginning with the 2024 edition, the festival came under the direction of film critic Dominik Kamalzadeh and art historian and film curator Claudia Slanar, who had been appointed in 2022 and took up their posts in June 2023 in preparation for the 2024 festival.
+The 2024 Diagonale opened with the Austrian premiere of Ruth Beckermann's documentary Favoriten.
+Films screened at the festival included Rickerl – Musik is höchstens a Hobby by Adrian Goiginger, and Des Teufels Bad by Veronika Franz and Severin Fiala.

+The 2025 edition, held from 27 March to 1 April, was announced as honoring the work of documentary filmmaker Ivette Löcker.
+Her documentary Unsere Zeit wird kommen was slated to have its Austrian premiere at the festival.
+Florian Pochlatko's How to Be Normal and the Oddness of the Other World was selected as the opening film.
+Among the films screened at the festival were Altweibersommer by Pia Hierzegger, Solvent by Johannes Grenzfurthner, and Callas, Darling by Julia Windischbauer.